Polynomial partitioning on varieties of codimension two and point-hypersurface incidences in four dimensions: Introduction

 As for the Guth-Katz theorem, the proof of this result is based on the ham sandwich theorem obtained by Stone and Tukey from the Borsuk-Ulam theorem.
 The new key ingredient is the systematic use of the upper and lower bounds for Hilbert functions due to Chardin \cite{Chardin:mfhcia} and Chardin and Philippon \cite{CP:ri}.

 \begin{remark} The polynomial partition method also applies to problems in computational geometry, in particular to range searching with semi-algebraic sets.
-Concurrently with this paper, Matou{\v{s}}ek and Safernov\'a have also obtained a polynomial partitioning theorem on varieties \cite[Theorem 1.1]{MS:mppsrs}, focused on obtaining efficient range searching algorithms.
-For varieties of codimension two, their result is weaker than ours.
-Nevertheless, it is strong enough for their application to range searching. \end{remark}
+Concurrently with this paper, Matou{\v{s}}ek and Pat{\'a}kov{\'a} have also obtained a polynomial partitioning theorem on varieties \cite[Theorem 1.1]{MS:mppsrs}, focused on obtaining efficient range searching algorithms.

+For irreducible varieties of codimension two, the Matou{\v{s}}ek-Pat{\'a}kov{\'a} partitioning theorem is quantitatively weaker than ours.
+On the other hand, this result holds in a more general setting, since it can be applied to non-necessarily irreducible varieties of arbitrary dimension.
+This greater generality is important for their application to range searching. \end{remark}

 As a test case for Theorem \ref{thm:3}, we consider the problem of bounding the number of point-hypersurface incidences.
 Given a set $\mathcal{P}$ of points of $\R^d$ and a set $\cV$ of subvarieties of $\R^d$ or of $\C^{d}$, we denote by $I(\cP,\cV)$ their number of incidences, that is, the number of pairs $(p,V)\in \cP\times\cV$ with $p\in V$.